 To provide readers with the information to enable them to forge their own opinions.
 In addition, the political function encourages the reader to participate in national, local, or community matters.

 Digital media usage has increased over the years, providing constant coverage and up-to-date bulletins regarding global politics and campaigns.

 To provide economic information and news stories to assist the reader with understanding what is happening in their own country or state and worldwide.
 Economic journalism is a type of journalism that analyses and interprets changes in the economic conditions of society.

 It is the responsibility of the media to keep the public informed of any current problems, as well as any that may be upcoming.
 Therefore, the press must report on daily occurrences and anything that may (or is) due to occur.

 4. Record-keeping function

-Media should reflect an accurate record of local, national, and global news.
+The media should reflect an accurate record of local, national, and global news.
 It is the responsibility of a journalist to record what is happening.

 5. Entertainment function

 Entertainment is a form of activity that holds the audience’s attention or provides them with pleasure.
 Media fuels the delight of the readers by amusing them.
-Newspapers and magazines, radio and television, provide entertainment through journalism.
+Newspapers and magazines, radio, and television provide entertainment through journalism.